Child Support & Maintenance FAQs

 A person’s ability to pay spousal maintenance may be assessed differently to their ability to pay child support.

 Recently, a court determined a husband had a higher earning capacity than what he was earning at the time.
-They therefore assessed his child support payments using his potential earning capacity and was required to make payments.
+They, therefore, assessed his child support payments using his potential earning capacity and was required to make payments.

 The Family Law Act (Cth) 1975 outlines the circumstances where financial support of a child above the age of 18 may be necessary:

-To enable the child to complete his or her education; or
+- To enable the child to complete his or her education; or

-Because of the child’s mental or physical disability.
+- Because of the child’s mental or physical disability.

-Email our Legal Practitioner Director, Shannon Bodeker at email@example.com, for your complimentary pre-read and first appointment at a reduced rate.
+Contact us below to secure your complimentary pre-read and first appointment at a reduced rate.